na-na-hi/renget/archive/ThreadKeeping.md

 >>90768739
 >Shu Shihan… I dunno, I got nothing for this one
 >>90678581
 >Magikarp.
 It’s a fucking magikarp do I need to give it a title?
-Maybe Yasha can add him to his collection
 >>90681699
 >Zhihao Cheng, Ace Attorney
 >>90712377